threefoldtecharchive/tfgridclient_proxy/README.md

 5. **Redis**: Used as a message queue.
 6. **Yggdrasil Network**: Peer-to-peer decentralized routing protocol among all chain twins. [see official docs](https://yggdrasil-network.github.io/)
 7. **Twin ID**: Can be obtained from the dashboard with your Yggdrasil IP.
+1. **GoLang**: Mainly the two parts of the project written in `Go 1.17`

+- Explorer:

+  2. **Postgresql**: Used to load the TFGrid DB
+  3. **Docker**: Containerize the running services such as Postgres and Redis.

+- RMB:

+  4. **MsgBus**: Aims to abstract inter-process communication between multiple processes running over multiple nodes.
+  5. **Redis**: Used as a message queue.

+- Chain:

+  6. **Mnemonics**: Secret seeds for your identity on the tf chain.
+  7. **Yggdrasil Network**: Peer-to-peer decentralized routing protocol among all chain twins. [see official docs](https://yggdrasil-network.github.io/)
+  8. **Twin ID**: Can be obtained from the dashboard with your Yggdrasil IP.

 For more about the prerequisites and how to set up and configure them. follow the [Setup guide](./docs/setup.md)